-Data gathering and analysis is an important task in developing the self-assessment report.
-The SAR team submits a request to the Office of Institutional Data & Analytics and/or the Registrar's Office in good time for the data for the self-assessment report.
-The self-assessment group can also gather additional data from Human Resources, student support, etc
+Data gathering is an important task in developing the self-assessment report.
+The QAID resource person submits a request to the Office of Institutional Data Analysis (when in place) and/or the Registrar's Office in good time for the data for the self-assessment report.

+The self-assessment group can also gather additional data from Human Resources, student support, etc.

-10. Prepare self-assessment report
+9. Prepare self-assessment report

-The self-assessment group develops a self-assessment report, in line with the IUCEA Handbook, Volume 1, that documents the findings of the self-assessment identifying the strengths and weaknesses of the programme using the rating scale on page 26.
+The self-assessment group develops a self-assessment report, in line with the IUCEA Handbook, Volume 1, that documents the findings of the self-assessment identifying the strengths and weaknesses of the programme using the rating scale on page 36.
 This must be shared with the faculty and dean.
 The self-assessment report must be completed within four-six months.

-11. Release self-assessment report
+10. Release self-assessment report

-The self-assessment group chair sends a copy of the self-assessment report to the dean whom after reviewing it, shares it with the chair of QARC through the QTL_net Directorate.
+The self-assessment group chair sends a copy of the self-assessment report to the dean whom after reviewing it, shares it with the chair of QARC through the QAID.
 If the QARC chair determines that the self-assessment report is incomplete, s/he returns it to the self-assessment group with a request to provide any missing information.